Practice limited to disease and surgery for the animal eye

 Has your pet been diagnosed with Diabetes?
 Animal Eye Clinic is now offering free INITIAL ophthalmic examinations to diabetic patients!
 Click here to learn the details!

-Animal Eye Clinic is a speciality referral service that focuses on the visual needs of your pet.
+Animal Eye Clinic is a specialty referral service that focuses on the visual needs of your pet.
 Each of our facilities are equipped to provide a full range of veterinary ophthalmic care.
 We provide small incision cataract surgery, corneal repair, glaucoma procedures, eyelid reconstruction and repair, intraocular prosthesis, laser surgeries and much more.
 We are available for ophthalmic emergencies.

 As a referral practice, Animal Eye Clinic does not provide ancillary health services.
 A specialty practice is designed to be an extension of the services offered by your regular veterinarian.